 Maybe in Korea, 2ne1 is something different, but around the world, they are nothing different in Europe or America.
-Their image stands out in Korea, but if you listen to their CDs, their music isn’t different from music that’s trending now.
+Their image stands out in Korea, but if you listen to their albums, their music isn’t different from music that’s trending now.
 Their image isn’t even very unique in comparison to artists around the world, except for the fact that they are Asian girls doing it.
 Their lyrics are usual, except in Korea, and there’s nothing particularly interesting or noteworthy about their lyrics.
 However, they are the only female K-pop group that may not mind using profanity.
 But their albums don’t tell me a story.
 I can see any Western artist singing the same songs they sing.

 The reason I latched on to global music in the first place was because I was sick of auto-tune, synchronization, and other vocal processors piercing it’s way into music.
 While I admire 2ne1’s ability to create music that is personal and expressive, and not just a catchy, up-beat song that could be designed by a 10-year old, I can’t hear the beauty of their voices behind all of that auto-tune.
 Their talents are buried beneath electronics.
 CL and Bom have amazing vocal abilities that I would like to hear in softer sounds that don’t transform into hip-hop beats…

 F(x) has just enough auto-tune, not too much, and mostly on Electric Shock alone.
 2ne1’s album Crush is buried in that auto-tune, as well as other albums, and it makes my head hurt.
 Though they do have other amazing songs that don’t have auto-tune, most of their music has it.
-It has the same effect on me that Nikki Minaj’s music has.
+It has the same affect on me that Nikki Minaj’s music has.
 It’s not garbage at all, it’s very artistic, and there’s nothing wrong with auto-tune…sometimes.
 But I would like to see some variety.
 I would say that is 2ne1’s weakness.
 They lack the ability to adapt to different genres and concepts.

 The upside is that 2ne1 has the most distinct vocals of everyone.